 - Proof of unencumbered RN or APRN licensure in the state where the student will be completing clinical practicum and/or CSP residency hours;

-- Proof of a negative Tuberculosis (TB) Skin Test or blood test (within 90 days prior to the start of clinical practicum or CSP residency hours);
+- Proof of a current (within one year prior to the start of clinical practicum or CSP residency hours):

-- Proof of completion of Hepatitis A and B immunization series or titer;
+- Proof of completion of Hepatitis A immunization series or positive titer;

-- Proof of two doses of Measles/Mumps/Rubella (MMR) immunization or titer;
+- Proof of completion of Hepatitis B immunization series or positive titer;

-- Proof of two doses of Chicken Pox (Varicella) immunization or titer;
+- Proof of two doses of Measles/Mumps/Rubella (MMR) immunization or positive titer;

-- Proof of current negative drug screen (within 90 days prior to the start of clinical practicum or CSP residency hours);
+- Proof of a 2006 or later Tetanus/diphtheria/acellular pertussis (Tdap) immunization with Td booster if needed (within nine years prior to the start of clinical practicum or CSP residency hours);

 - Proof of annual Influenza immunization;